egoterIC/bracy/README.md

     use Bracy\Validators\CharsValidator;

     $string = '((()))()(()))';
+    $isBalanced = null;

     try {
+        // To account for brackets other than () use optional Bracy contructor arguments
+        // like so: new Bracy($string, '{', '}');
         $bracy = new Bracy($string);

+        // You can pass allowed string characters into the constructor of CharsValidator
+        // Default values are: " \n\t\r"
         $balancedValidator = new BalancedValidator(new CharsValidator());

         $isBalanced = $balancedValidator->isValid($bracy);
     } catch (EmptyContentException | \InvalidArgumentException | \Throwable $e) {
         $errorMessage = sprintf("%s" .
 PHP_EOL, $e->getMessage());